Educational stage: Secondary education

 Secondary education covers children aged 12 to 18, a group comprising 8.85 crore children according to the 2001 Census of India.
 The final two years of secondary is often called Higher Secondary (HS), Senior Secondary, or simply the "+2" stage.
 The two halves of secondary education are each an important stage for which a pass certificate is needed, and thus are affiliated by central boards of education under HRD ministry, before one can pursue higher education, including college or professional courses.

-UGC, NCERT, CBSE and ICSE directives state qualifying ages for candidates who wish to take board exams.
+UGC, NCERT, CBSE and CISCE directives state qualifying ages for candidates who wish to take board exams.
 Those at least 15 years old by 30 May for a given academic year are eligible to appear for Secondary board exams, and those 17 by the same date are eligible to appear for Higher Secondary certificate board exams.
 It further states that upon successful completion of Higher Secondary, one can apply to higher education under UGC control such as Engineering, Medical, and Business Administration.